 Mandarin orange or Mikan is one of the excellent fruit varieties with citrus taste you have to try in Japan.
 Many people say that this fruit originates in both China and Japan.
 However, some opinions say that China is actually the homeland of this fruit, and it is brought to Japan from China.

-Compared to other citrus fruits, the sweetness level of mandarin oranges is the highest.
-Like other oranges, it is covered by a leathery rind, and you can peel it easily.
+Like tangerines or other oranges, it is covered by a leathery rind, and you can peel it easily.
 Beneath the skin, you will catch about 10 to 12 small and juicy segments.

-Unlike other various orange varieties, mandarin orange will not contain any seed.
+Unlike other various orange varieties, mandarin oranges do not contain any seed.
 This fruit is a suitable option to end your parties.
 Moreover, you will love the fantastic taste of jams, juices, and other desserts made from mandarin oranges.

-Nutrients: Rich in vitamin C, calcium, potassium, calories, and magnesium.
+Nutrients: Rich in fiber, vitamin C, calcium, potassium, calories, and magnesium.

 Season: Japanese often harvest this fruit from June to September in greenhouses and from November to January outdoors.